 The Maldon Salt Company was founded in 1882 in – you’ll never guess this – Maldon.
 Sold in Harrods and Fortnums quite early on, Maldon Salt gained notoriety quickly and received the Royal Warrant in 2012, on its 130th birthday.
 Iconic in its own right, Maldon Salt has been recommended by Michelin star chefs, various Kardashians, and kitchen warriors the world over.
-It also got a pretty great shout out in Orange Is The New Black, but that’s neither here nor there.
 Now with Smoked Salt and Peppercorns added to the range, there’s a pinch of something for everyone.

 ‘How can we make salt interesting?’

-We were asked to bring some much-needed flavour to Maldon’s dormant Facebook and Twitter channels.
-Both platforms had very small online communities with little to no consumer engagement.
+We were asked to bring some much-needed flavour to their dormant Maldon Salt social media channels.
+Both Facebook and Twitter accounts had very small online communities with little to no consumer engagement.
 Conversations were limited, and neither gave much insight into the brand history or personality.
 To turn this around, we created monthly, themed content plans and a series of bespoke promotions which positioned the brand as genuine food experts and the channels as go-to sources for gastronomic #Inspo.

 We created an online community which would organically grow and evolve, like yeast, and set the bar as high as we could.
 Maldon Salt quickly began to receive levels of engagement they’d not seen, and users soon become so involved that they were offering each other tips, posting pictures of their recipe attempts and occasionally, laughing together about recipe fails.